trevordbunch/cis411_lab1_CI/labreports/LAB_hallienicholas.md

   3) **When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?**

 This indicates philosophically that the build has entered into the VM and is fit to run as it should, thus being ready for release.
 Practically speaking, it has been debugged and there doesn't seem to be anything wrong with the build.

   4) **If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?**

+To ready this project for continuous delivery I might:

+1) Have the code check if it passed all the requirements it tested for.

+2) Write the code so that it would automatically move build from the repo to production.